Civilization and Its Distrusts

 But this is just a piece of paper!
 Ms. Cabral and Mr. Paulson – neither of whom I’ve met or personally known – promised this thin paper printed with Lincoln’s solemn look is a “legal tender”.
 Can I walk up to the US Treasury or the homes of Ms. Cabral and Mr. Paulson, and demand that they pay me 5 bucks, as they promised?
 No, because I’d be kicked out in no time.
 So again, this is just a pretty-printed piece of paper, and the signers made a promise they could not keep personally.
 Right?

 It is trust.
 We trust this $5 bill.
-We’ve never met Ms. Cabral or Mr. Paulson or known their personal characters, yet we believe in the public institutions they represent, and believe in what these institutions tell us about the value of this $5 bill.
+We’ve never met Ms. Cabral or Mr. Paulson or known their personal characters, but we believe in the public institutions they represent, and believe in what these institutions tell us about the value of this $5 bill.
 The value of this piece of paper comes from trust and trust alone: we believe in it, and we believe that everyone else believes in it, too.

 This amazes me.
 It’s a most remarkable accomplishment in our society.